Garden Word of the Day

 Pruning grape vines

+Cane pruning leaves only the trunk and two to four shoots from the previous year’s growth to be trained along support wires.
+New buds will emerge from these canes to produce leaves and fruit.
 ‘Thompson Seedless’ and ‘Concord’ are cane-pruned grapes.
-Cane-pruned grapes should be pruned so that 2-4 horizontal arms (‘bilateral cordons’) can be trained along each of the horizontal trellis wires.
 One cane-pruning method is called the Four Arm Kniffen method and the University of Maine offers an excellent how-to video here.

-While most of a grape vine’s roots are in the top 3’ of soil, some of those roots can go down as much as 15’ deep!
+While most of a grapevine’s roots are in the top 3’ of soil, some of those roots can go down as much as 15’ deep!
 Grapes perform best when they are watered deeply and allowed to dry out between waterings.
 The amount of water needed depends on the type of soil, the depth of the roots, and the weather.
-At the peak of summer, grape wines may need 8-10 gallons of water per day, if a drip system is being used.
-On average, a deep watering every 2-3 weeks, during summer, is adequate.
+On average, a deep watering every 2-3 weeks during summer is adequate.
 During cooler or wet weather, little or no water is needed.
-Once your vines have bloomed, it is important to water regularly, rather than allowing the soil to dry out.
+Once your vines have bloomed, it is important to water regularly.
 As fruit develops, erratic watering can lead to water-stress and cracked fruit.

 Feeding grape vines